 In our goal to achieve renewed balance to your pet we provide all four branches of Traditional Chinese Medicine.

-Acupuncture, one of the five branches of Traditional Chinese Veterinary Medicine (TCVM) is an ancient medical practice that has been used in people for over 3,000 years and it is now commonly used in the veterinary treatment of animals as well.
+Acupuncture, one of the five branches of Traditional Chinese Veterinary Medicine (TCVM) is an ancient medical practice that has been used in people for over 3,000 years and animal acupuncture for dogs, cats, horses and exotics it is now commonly used in the veterinary treatment as well.

-Acupuncture is the insertion of fine solid needles into specific points on the body to cause a desired healing effect.
-Acupuncture works by stimulating the nervous system, endocrine system and immune system in the body.
+Animal acupuncture is the insertion of fine solid needles into specific points on the body to cause a desired healing effect.
+Acupuncture works by stimulating the nervous system, endocrine system and immune system in the animal’s body.

 By stimulating chemicals such as endorphins and serotonin to be released by the brain, acupuncture can control and relieve pain.
 Acupuncture has also been shown to support the immune system, increase white blood cell counts, improve endocrine function, relax muscles, regulate the intestinal tract, reduce inflammation, improve local blood flow, and speed healing.